Misdemeanor and Felony Theft in the District of Columbia

 The District of Columbia's theft laws prohibits a broad range of conduct, including conduct involving larceny, embezzlement, misappropriation, and theft by deception or false pretenses.

-Definition of Theft in the District of Columbia (Washington, D.C.)
+Understanding Theft Offenses in the District of Columbia (D.C.)

 A person commits theft by wrongfully obtaining or using another's property with intent to: